 We recommend seeing your doctor if you have any health concerns before undertaking the trip.
 Particularly if you have a pre-existing medical condition or take any medication.

-While it might be common to see rainbow flags displayed throughout the Andes, this is in fact the flag of the Inca Empire and not a gay pride flag.
-Peru is a conservative, Catholic country where LGBTQI-rights are still developing.
-Many members of the LGBTQI community don’t publicly identify themselves and generally Peruvians will tolerate homosexuality on a ‘don’t-ask-don’t-tell’ basis.
-While Lima may be more tolerant towards LGBTQI-travellers, it’s advised that you should exercise discretion when travelling in country areas.
+While it might be common to see rainbow flags displayed throughout the Andes, this is in fact the flag of the Inca Empire and not a Pride flag.
+Peru is a conservative, Catholic country where LGBTQIA+ rights are still developing.
+Many members of the LGBTQIA+ community don’t publicly identify themselves and generally Peruvians will tolerate homosexuality on a ‘don’t-ask-don’t-tell’ basis.
+While Lima may be more tolerant towards LGBTQA+ travellers, it’s advised that you should exercise discretion when travelling in country areas.

 Yes, all Intrepid trips support the Intrepid Foundation.
 In fact, we make a donation on behalf of every traveller.
 Trips to Peru directly support our foundation partner, Awamaki.

 Awamaki empowers indigenous women in Peru with education and job opportunities.
 They offer lessons in quality control, product development and technical skills training for women artisans in rural Andean communities.
 Donations from our trips support the growth and development of their programs to lift more women into financial independence.

 Intrepid takes the health and safety of its travellers seriously and takes every measure to ensure that trips are safe, fun and enjoyable for everyone.
 We recommend that all travellers check with their government or national travel advisory organisation for the latest information before departure: